oceord/blueprintflow/docs/roadmap.md

 - [ ] **Reranker**
   - Implement reranking of retrieved results for higher relevance

-## Phase 6: Custom Validation and Abstraction Generation
+## Phase 5: Custom Validation and Abstraction Generation

 **Objective**: Support custom validation and generate abstractions.

-### Phase 6 Milestones
+### Phase 5 Milestones

 - [ ] **Custom Validation**
   - Allow users to define project-specific validation functions
 - [ ] **Abstraction Generation**
   - Generate abstractions from existing patterns and code

+## Phase 6: Non-Code Generation

+**Objective**: Expand support to generate comprehensive technical documentation.

+### Phase 6 Milestones

+- [ ] **Technical Documentation**
+  - [ ] Support generating various types of technical documentation, including API documentation, user manuals, system architecture documents, and usage guides
+  - [ ] Create notes and annotations in the code to improve code clarity and maintainability
+  - [ ] Enable the creation of specifications, reports, configuration files, and data files

+## Phase 7: Automated File Generation

+**Objective**: Enable the automatic and dynamic generation of multiple files to support complex and scalable project setups.

+### Phase 7 Milestones

+- [ ] **Dynamic File Creation**
+  - Implement the ability to generate multiple files dynamically, tailored to project requirements and input parameters.

-## Phase 7: Non-Code Generation and User Interaction
+## Phase 8: Improve User Interaction

 **Objective**: Expand user interaction beyond the software library.

-### Phase 7 Milestones
+### Phase 8 Milestones

-- [ ] **Non-Code Generation**
-  - Support generating non-code artifacts (e.g, documentation, technical documents, usage guides, specifications)
 - [ ] **User Interaction**
+  - [ ] Add a Q&A interface for user interaction
-  - Add Q&A and chat interfaces for user interaction
+  - [ ] Add a chat interface for user interaction
 - [ ] **Interactive Refinement**
   - Enable back-and-forth interaction between the LLM and the user to iteratively refine requirements and outputs